mohammadhashemdev/react-quiz/README.md

 ### `npm run server`

-Runs the fake API which is included in ./data directory of the root path. it is mendatory to run the fake API server which is built in json
+Runs the fake API which is included in ./data directory of the root path. it is mendatory to run the json-server in order to fetch the data for application.

 ### `npm start`